 Symptoms of Thunderstorm Phobia in Dogs

-The phobia, brought on by a stimulus which elicits a fear response, may produce the following signs;
+The phobia, brought on by a stimulus that elicits a fear response, may produce the following signs;

 - Pacing,